8 out of 11 people found this review helpfulwrite a review of this game

 SummaryFrustrated with Batman: The Video Game's difficulty?
 Try this one...

 The GoodI've been promising myself to review the first Batman game on the NES, which I and the rest of humanity love, but having finished this game today made me want to review it first.
 And here was I, in a bored afternoon, when I decided to play some NES game.
-I remember playing it back in the day, ad though I remember it being fun, I didn't like it as much as I liked the first one for some reason.
+I remember playing it back in the day, and though I remember it being fun, I didn't like it as much as I liked the first one for some reason.
 I also remember playing the Genesis version, which was quite similar to it, but again, nothing to write home about.
 But I recently watched Angry Video Game Nerd (AVGN)'s review on this one, so I thought "well, let's give it a try".
-AVGN tell us this game is insanely hard, but as it turns out he was wrong (more on that later), but let's start talking about the game.
+AVGN tell us this game is insanely hard, yet as it turns out he was wrong (more on that later), but let's start talking about the game.

 Gameplay-wise the game brings some elements from the prequel while adding some new features.
-Batman can't punch or do wall jumps anymore, but he has a wider range of weapons and can also do a slide attack.
-He starts off with only a batgun with straight-moving bullets, but this weapon can be upgraded with letter upgrades: S, B, N and C. The S version shoots what looks like shurikens in three different directions.
+Batman can't punch or do wall jumps anymore, but has a wider range of weapons and can also do a slide attack.
+He starts off with only a batgun with straight-moving bullets and this weapon can be upgraded with letter upgrades: S, B, N and C. The S version shoots what looks like shurikens in three different directions.
 The B shoots guided bullets.
 The N shoots two somewhat senoidal waves of bullets and the C shoots some sort of rocket bullet which explodes on target.
 All special weapons have also a special shot, which can be released by holding the B button for a while and releasing it.
-The S shoots and orbiting cloud of bullets, B shoots a rotating blast of fire to whenever direction Batman is looking (this includes up and down), N shoots a stronger single senoidal wave and C shoots four little rockets.
+The S shoots and orbiting cloud of bullets, B shoots a rotating blast of fire to whenever direction Batman is looking at (this includes up and down), N shoots a stronger single senoidal wave and C shoots four little rockets.
 You'll find use to all weapons in the game, but I used mostly C and B. Aside from the weapon power ups, Batman also collects another type of power up, which is measured by a counter with the letter B, right under his life counter.
-When this counter reaches 10, batman becomes invulnerable and keeps shooting automatically while the counter is depleted.
+When this counter reaches 10, Batman becomes invulnerable and keeps shooting automatically while the counter is depleted.

 Besides the platform side-scrolling levels, where Batman has to kill enemies, jump over holes and avoid obstacles such as spikes (which grant instant death), there are also some shoot'em up levels where Batman flies with a jetpack side-scrolling to the right while destroying enemies.